-Museums are important institutions and serve the economic, social and political needs of contemporary societies.
+Museums are important institutions and serve contemporary societies' economic, social and political needs.
 This course aims to study the issues on museology from anthropological perspectives.
 What is a museum?
-Why museums are established?
-Who need museums?
-Is museum important to the society during the COVID-19 pandemic?
-The course will examine the origin, classification, structure, function and practice of museums with examples come from art, history, and anthropology exhibits in worldwide, and students are encouraged to find their own examples.
-The course will introduce the collection, management, exhibition design, techniques in museums, discuss museums and digital technology, analyze how national identities and gender are constructed and enhanced through exhibitions, and discuss roles played by different stakeholders of museums from the (inter)national, regional and local communities.
+Why are museums established?
+Who needs museums?
+The course will examine museums' origin, classification, structure, function and practice with examples from art, history, and anthropology exhibits worldwide, and students are encouraged to find their examples.
+The course will introduce the collection, management, exhibition design, and techniques in museums; discuss museums and digital technology.
+This course will also analyze how national identities and gender are constructed and enhanced through exhibitions; and discuss roles played by different stakeholders of museums from the (inter)national, regional and local communities.